nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**UC3: Add a tag to a person**
+**UC3: Add a tag to a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. ParentPal shows a list of persons
+2. ParentPal shows a list of contacts
-3. User requests to tag a specific person in the list with a specific tag name
+3. User requests to tag a specific contact in the list with a specific tag name
-4. ParentPal adds the tag to the person
+4. ParentPal adds the tag to the contact

     Use case ends.